-The Academic Incentive Scholarship is a \$500 tuition waiver awarded to first-time entering students who have achieved a composite score of 21-23 on the ACT with no subtest score below a 19 or COMPASS scores of at least 80 in Writing, 83 in Reading, and 36 in Algebra.
+The Academic Incentive Scholarship is a \$500 tuition waiver awarded to first-time entering students who have achieved a composite score of 21-23 on the ACT with no subtest score below a 19 or comparable ACCUPLACER or COMPASS scores.
 Students' test scores used in determining eligibility may not be over five years old.
 The scholarship is renewable for up to three consecutive semesters if the student maintains a 3.00 semester and cumulative grade point average or higher and successfully completes at least 12 credit hours each semester, a total of at least 27 credit hours after the first year, and 42 credit hours after the third semester.
 Students must enroll in at least 12 semester credit hours to be awarded this scholarship.